 That's all there is to it!
-You are how up and running in the most popular disk operating system for the 6809.
+You are now up and running in the most popular disk operating system for the 6609.
 There are hundreds of software packages now running under the FLEX system.
 Open your Color Computer to a whole new world of software with FLEX.
-MEXT REPRIN